KnightAR/omnipay-mojopay/README.md

 - Adding a custom subscription - Does not return necessary subscription ID to cancel
 - Adding a customer and subscription - Does not return necessary subscription ID to cancel

-Note: Credit API call is implemented but is untested due to unable to test on the staging server.
+Note: Credit API call is implemented but is not enabled by default on merchant accounts,
+      contact Mojopay if you need this functionality.
+Please note that this code is untested.

 ## Support